-While the courses refer to various Codes, Standards and Regulations which apply to the United Kingdom the courses will benefit students in any country interested in gaining knowledge in the properties of CO2 and the application or operation of the refrigerant in various types of systems.
+While the courses refer to various Codes, Standards and Regulations which apply to the United Kingdom, the courses will benefit students in any country that is interested in gaining knowledge in the properties of CO2 and the application or operation of the refrigerant in various types of systems.

 Anyone interested in or already working with refrigeration, air conditioning, heat pump systems using CO2 as the refrigerant.